open-compensation-token-license/license-token-website/wikisrc/open-source-funding-opportunities.md

   - [MongoDB](https://www.mongodb.com/download-center/community): A free database with a commercial enterprise offering.
   - [Qt](https://www.qt.io/licensing): Offers a dual-licensed framework for developers.

+For more on this topic, see [dual licensing approach](https://www.license-token.com/wiki/dual-licensing-approach).

 ---

 ## Challenges in Funding Open Source

 Recognizing that not all funding models work for every project is essential.
 Challenges include lack of visibility for smaller projects, reliance on single sponsors, and the complexities of grant applications.
 Addressing these obstacles requires:

 - **Community Engagement**: Building an active user base can lead to steady funding streams.
+Learn more about [community engagement strategies](https://www.license-token.com/wiki/community-engagement-strategies).
 - **Diversifying Revenue**: Preventing over-dependence on one source by leveraging multiple funding models.
 - **Transparency**: Clearly outlining how funds are utilized to maintain trust and attract more backers.